Who must be advised?

 What happens if I go on academic warning, probation, or suspension?

 The purpose of academic warning, probation and suspension is to make the student aware of the University’s concern that satisfactory progress is not being made in their course of study.
-Academic Advising Services is in a unique position to advise students who have not achieved a minimum 2.0 institutional GPA, about their options for improvement.
+Academic Advising Center is in a unique position to advise students who have not achieved a minimum 2.0 institutional GPA, about their options for improvement.
 Suspensions however, are handled through the student’s college dean.